flutter/website/tutorials/layout/index.md

 }
 {% endprettify %}

-In the build function, the icon is added directly to the column.
-The text is placed into a Container to add padding to the top of the text, separating it from the icon.
+The build function adds the icon directly to the column.
+Put text into a Container to add padding above the text, separating it from the icon.

-The row containing these columns is built by calling the function and passing the [icon](https://docs.flutter.io/flutter/material/Icons-class.html) and text specific to that column.
-The columns are aligned along the main axis using `MainAxisAlignment.spaceEvenly` to arrange the free space evenly before, between, and after each column.
+Build the row containing these columns by calling the function and passing the [icon](https://docs.flutter.io/flutter/material/Icons-class.html) and text specific to that column.
+Align the columns along the main axis using `MainAxisAlignment.spaceEvenly` to arrange the free space evenly before, between, and after each column.